nikitavoloboev/data/networking/graphql.md

 - [Thunder](https://github.com/samsarahq/thunder) - Go framework for rapidly building powerful graphql services.
 - [TypeGraphQL](https://github.com/19majkel94/type-graphql) - Create GraphQL schema and resolvers with TypeScript, using classes and decorators.
 - [GQL2TS](https://github.com/avantcredit/gql2ts) - Generate TypeScript type interfaces from GraphQL types and query definitions.
+- [GraphQL Batch Resolver](https://github.com/calebmer/graphql-resolve-batch) - Method for batching the resolution of GraphQL fields as an alternative to dataloader that works with both GraphQL.js and graphql-tools.